 Pelosi Says Congress Should Pass New Laws So Sitting Presidents Can Be Indicted

-In an exclusive interview with NPR, House Speaker Nancy Pelosi says she has not changed her mind on pursuing impeachment but she is ready to change the law to restrain presidential power and to make it clear that a sitting president can, in fact, be indicted.
+In an exclusive interview with NPR, House Speaker Nancy Pelosi says she has not changed her mind on pursuing impeachment but is ready to change the law to restrain presidential power and make it clear that a sitting president can, in fact, be indicted.

 "I do think that we will have to pass some laws that will have clarity for future presidents.
 [A] president should be indicted, if he's committed a wrongdoing — any president.
 There is nothing anyplace that says the president should not be indicted," Pelosi told All Things Considered host Ari Shapiro and NPR congressional correspondent Susan Davis on Friday.
 "That's something cooked up by the president's lawyers.
 That's what that is.
 But so that people will feel 'OK, well, if he — if he does something wrong, [he] should be able to be indicted.' "